1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Dependency Injection.md

 }
 ```

-and then distributed between modules:
+and then distributed configuration between modules:

 ```go